Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/README.md

 </p>
 <br>

+ ### Note: <br> Initially the phase margin obtained for 5pF was not in a satisfactory range. <br>  Therefore I added a resistor in feedback so it can bring back RHP Zero to some extent. <br> I decided the value of resistor by running a simple AC analysis.
+However,This is not a conventional method of designing a nulling resistor

 # Gain and Phase margin

-The Gain obatined was around 68db with a Unity gain Bandwidth of 23M Hz for a load of Cl=1pf with a phase margin of 80 degrees which is pretty good comparing for designed specification: <br>
+The Gain obatined was around 68db with a Unity gain Bandwidth of 23M Hz for a load of Cl=1pf with a phase margin of 80 degrees which is pretty identical comparing for the designed specification: <br>
  **Av=68db**
  <br>
 **GBW=23M Hz**